 All these diets stop short of promising a pound a day of weight loss because that high rate of weight loss may be unsustainable.
 However, they do offer quick starts to their programs like, “Drop 18 Now!” and “FreshStart®” (Nutrisystem) promising you’ll lose up to 18 pounds in 30 days.

 With Nutrisystem, they send you the meals (totaling 1200-1500 calories per day) and give you the tracking tools.
-With Weight Watchers, they assign points to each food and cap the number of points you can eat.
+Weight Watchers assign points to each food and cap the number of points you can eat.

 But even if you plan on starting a diet program, you don’t have to wait to lower your calorie intake.
 Almost any fitness app on the market right now lets you keep track of your calorie intake.
 Many of them are free.